 7.1 This section of the policy covers 3 areas:

 b.
 What to do if you are a victim of bribery or corruption.

 7.2 How to raise a concern

-If you suspect that there is an instance of bribery or corrupt activities occurring in relation to [COMPANY NAME] , you are encouraged to raise your concerns at as early a stage as possible.
-If you’re uncertain about whether a certain action or behaviour can be considered bribery or corruption, you should speak to your line manager, the compliance manager, the director, or the Head of Governance and Legal.
+If you suspect that there is an instance of bribery or corrupt activities occurring in relation to [COMPANY NAME], you are encouraged to raise your concerns at as early a stage as possible.
+If you’re uncertain about whether a certain action or behavior can be considered bribery or corruption, you should speak to your line manager, the compliance manager, the director, or the Head of Governance and Legal.

-7.3 [COMPANY NAME] will familiarise all employees with its whistleblowing procedures so employees can vocalise their concerns swiftly and confidentially.
+7.3 [COMPANY NAME] will familiarise all employees with its whistleblowing procedures so employees can vocalize their concerns swiftly and confidentially.